nfreear/mustacherepeat.js/README.md

 {{ mustacherepeat.js }}
 =================

-Simple dynamically repeat {{mustache}} templates with Javascript.
+Dynamically repeat {{mustache}} templates with Javascript.

-Example:
+For example:

  * Click the HTML button to add a row to the table.